As usual, we have an incredible line-up of talks, workshops and films planned. The current line-up is below (subject to change).

 Bushcraft (advance booking required – details to be announced)

-- Session 1 – Introduction to bushcraft (building shelters, lighting fires, using tools and natural navigation)
+- Session 1 – Building shelters, lighting fires, using tools and natural navigation

 - Rough camping – Stephen Fabes and Charlie Walker